Cloud Storage Reviews

 - Some bothersome features

 Carbonite offers a bundle of great features with its data storage service.
-Your data is password protected of course, and their security is among the best in the cloud storage business.
-They also offer unlimited storage and excellent customer support.
-They claim 93% customer satisfaction and have received customer care awards.
-They were late to offer file sharing and syncing, but recently have begun offering these industry standard features, moving them up a notch in our ratings.
+Your data is password protected of course, as its security is among the best in the cloud storage business.
+It also offers unlimited storage and excellent customer support.
+It boasts a 93% customer satisfaction and has even received customer care awards.

 - High security standards